Actindo-AG/Documentation/RetailSuiteAccounting/Operation/03_ManageOpenItems.md

 1. Check that no account number is entered in the *Account* or *Contra account* fields.

 2. If the *Account* or *Contra account* fields are filled out, clear the content either with the keyboard delete key or with the [CLEAR] button.
 Press Enter or the tab key.
-The *Open items* tab shows all open items available in the *Accounting* module.
+The *OPEN ITEMS* tab shows all open items available in the *Accounting* module.

  > [Info] If there are no open items, a blank tab is displayed.